adeptflax/motion-models/README.md

 ## First Order Model (512x512 pixels)

-It was trained using this script: https://github.com/AliaksandrSiarohin/first-order-model
+It was trained using this script and more info can be found there: https://github.com/AliaksandrSiarohin/first-order-model

 Model, config, and examples can be downloaded here: https://www.mediafire.com/folder/e6ikqpr3eegxf/first-order-model